How To Become an EHC Plan Writer

 An EHC Plan Writer is expected to have a variety of skills to provide guidance, practical strategies and opportunities to apply what they have learnt about a pupil’s needs.
 They provide guidance and practical strategies to apply what they have learnt about a pupil’s needs in order to give them opportunities to flourish.

-Skills to become an EHC Plan Writer:
+The skills needed to become an EHC Plan Writer include:

 • Excellent timekeeping and organisational skills.